drevops/archive/README.md

 # archive
-Archive of outdated libraries
+Archive of outdated 3rd-party libraries

+Used for hosting of libraries that no longer exist.

-Head to the `Releases` tab and get the links to download files.
+Head to the [Releases](https://github.com/integratedexperts/archive/releases) tab and get the links to download files.